Guides

 | Best response | Avoidance, scan timing, or gear need is clear |

-Once live names and behaviors are stable, this guide should split into individual creature pages only for threats that create real play problems.
-Each page should include biome, behavior, safe distance, scanning advice, and whether avoidance or route planning is the better answer.
+Once live names and behaviors are stable, treat the most dangerous creatures as separate problems: biome, behavior, safe distance, scanning advice, and whether avoidance or route planning is the better answer.
+Do not trust copied creature notes unless they show the build and location where the behavior was checked.

 Related Pages